-Only if the statutes allow the payment of a remuneration.
-The remuneration has to be reasonable/appropriate.
+Only if the statutes allow the payment of a remuneration (Section 84a (1) BGB).
+The remuneration must be reasonable/appropriate (Section 55 (1) No. 3 AO).

 b) Does tax law allow a donor/funder to receive some type of benefit in return for a donation? (e.g. postcards, free tickets for a concert)